qlik-oss/core-website/docs/tutorials/hello-data.md

 ## Making Data Available to QIX Engine

-Before starting the QIX Engine container, first check that no old QIX Engine instances are running.
+Before starting the QIX Engine container, first check that no old QIX Engine containers are running.
 Then start the QIX Engine container for this example with:

 ```bash